sevifinance/Sevi-Docs/docs/developer/returnURL.md

 **What is a Return URL?**

 The return URL is the web address your customer will be redirected to after completing a payment on our platform.
 This allows you to display a confirmation message or take further actions based on the payment status.
+The returnURL is a per order URL that can be send on the orderCreate API.

 **Supported Return URL formats:**